jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 ## Model
 We could start with the BiLSTM + CRF model I used for sentence-level classification, but adapted to targeted sentiment.
 Other models could be cool too though.

+The model currently is a BiLSTM + CRF model where BiLSTM has a 50 dimension hidden state.

 ## Resources
 We assume any resource mentioned here is stored within `./resources`.
 ### Word Embeddings